-Chorionicity in twins is best determined by ultrasonography in the late first or early second trimester, with sensitivity of 90% or better.
-The twin peak sign (also called the lambda or delta sign) indicates dichorionicity and is a triangle shape at the base of the dividing membrane, with the same echogenicity of the chorion, best seen at 11-14 weeks.
-A thicker dividing membrane correlates well with dichorionicity.
-Dichorionicity can also be diagnosed if the fetuses are different gender or if two distinct placentas are seen.
-Monochorionicity is associated with significantly increased complications.
-Chorionicity is not the same as zygosity.
-Dichorionic diamniotic (di-di) twins may result from cleavage of a fertilized ovum within 72 hours of fertilization.
-Approximately 25-30% of monozygous twins are di-di.
+Chorionicity in twins is determined by ultrasonography in the late first or early second trimester, with sensitivity of 90% or better.
+The twin peak sign (lambda or delta sign) indicates dichorionicity.
+A thicker dividing membrane suggests dichorionicity.
+Dichorionicity is diagnosed if the fetuses are different sex or if two distinct placentas are seen.

 Preterm birth occurs in more than 50% of twin gestations, with average gestational age of 36 weeks.
 Twins born preterm (<32 weeks) have twice the risk of high-grade intraventricular hemorrhage and periventricular leukomalacia as compared to singletons of the same gestation.
 People with twins should be counseled regarding preterm delivery and associated neonatal morbidity.
-With any multifetal pregnancy, there is increased risk of hyperemesis, gestational diabetes, hypertension/preeclampsia, anemia, hemorrhage, fatty liver of pregnancy, cesarean delivery, and postpartum depression.
+Multifetal gestation is associated with increased risk of hyperemesis, gestational diabetes, hypertension, anemia, hemorrhage, fatty liver of pregnancy, cesarean delivery, and postpartum depression.
 Low dose aspirin is recommended in multifetal gestations to mitigate the risk of pre-eclampsia.

-Congenital anomalies are increased 2-fold in twins compared to singletons, mainly occurring in monozygous twins.
-In dizygotic twins, each fetus has an independent risk for aneuploidy.
-The mathematical probability of aneuploidy increases with twins compared to singletons at any maternal age.
+Congenital anomalies are increased 2-fold in twins compared to singletons, mainly occurring in monozygotic twins.
+Aneuploidy risk increases with twins compared to singletons at any maternal age.
 First trimester screening for aneuploidy in twins utilizes sonographic evaluation of nuchal translucency.
-Serum screening in twin pregnancy is less sensitive due to averaging analytes from the fetuses.
-Cell free DNA testing in twins has been less extensively tested and does not specify the affected twin.
+Serum screening in twin pregnancy is less sensitive.
+Cell free DNA testing in twins has been less extensively tested and cannot specify the affected twin.
 Sensitivity for Trisomy 21 may be comparable to singletons when results are returned, but there is a higher rate of test failure.
 An anatomy survey should be performed at 18-22 weeks.